ole1986/media-linked-library/readme.txt

 == Changelog ==

+= v1.0.10 =
+- possible hotfix when cached JS file is being loaded

 = v1.0.9 =
 - fixed wrong media file output when selecting folders from browser
 - improve JS to better fetch shortcode params
 - support for default alignments using the classes "alignleft, aligncenter, alignright"

 = v1.0.8 =
 - lightbox support by adding rel attribute in A tag (Lightbox plugin is possible required)